ashacolaco09/asha_colaco/README.md

 verify the user is able to clicks one of the image verify if user is navigated to the external browser with clicked image loaded.

-Note: If neither of test fails a defect should be raised for the same.
+Note: If either of test fails a defect should be raised for the same.

 Example of raising a Bug: